-The application can be returned via email to email@example.com
+The application can be returned via email, in PDF formatting, to email@example.com

 363 Indianola Rd

 Bayside, CA 95524

-Inquiries about the grantmaking process or for assistance, please reach out to our team at firstname.lastname@example.org.
+Inquiries about the grantmaking process or for assistance, please reach out to our team at firstname.lastname@example.org or 707.267.9906

 The Decision Makers

 NCF Grant and scholarship decisions are made by committees of California Indian culture bearers from across the 50-county region of California.
 Committees change each season so many of the cultures we serve can be represented.
 Committees are made up of three to five people with a balance of gender, age, geographic representation, and cultural expertise.
 Having grantmakers come from the traditions that we support is integral to the fabric of the Native Cultures Fund.
 If you would like to serve on a committee or would like to nominate someone who has deep knowledge of their own culture and interest in strengthening every California Native community, please email us at firstname.lastname@example.org.